mayooueidat-uva/getting-a-feel-for-the-news/README.md

 | Reliability (`reliability_score`) | The reliability score of an article or news source as calculated by<br> panelists at Ad Fontes Media   |
 | VADER score (`vader_score`)  | A score from 1 to -1 gauging the strength of emotions expressed<br> in a piece of text, as decided by the VADER sentiment analyser.<br> -1 means negative sentiment; 0 means neutral sentiment; 1 means<br>positive sentiment.  |
 ### Domain description
-The project lies within the domain of media analysis: __________.
+The project lies within the domain of media analysis, as I am critically assessing mass media and require *some* degree of media literacy to know what sources to defer to when consulting reliability scores.
+Additionally, machine learning is involved in both understanding the VADER sentiment analyser and consntructing the algorithm that would predict source reliability.
 There is some intersection with psychology, as I read about cognitive bias in order to understand the limitations inherent to news quality aggregators' "bias" and "reliability" metrics.
 ### Background reading
 [Here's the complete OneDrive folder](https://myuva-my.sharepoint.com/:f:/g/personal/zvd6vz_virginia_edu/IgA7GOPZa3WcRpPfgXLy7Z3xAeqHziufxfjtSsA6S468IDA?e=xv40Sz)
 ### Reading summary table